VISUDYNE®–PROVEN EFFICACY IN TREATING NAÏVE PATIENTS

-Injection site reactions such as:
+Injection site reactions1 such as:

 • Pain